victoroalvarez/shell-aware/README.md

 * Some programs can be run at login by placing them on your .xinitrc instead of using a window-manager's configuration file.
 Unclutter is an example of such program.
 This way you would be able to run it on any window-manager.

 ## Change Log
+* 2024-04-18 04:48 am AST.
+Remove support for MacOS.
+From now on a second repository will contain my MacOS development environment.
 * 2024-04-07 05:54 pm AST.
 Add support for Mac OS with Amethyst and SKHD.
 * 2023-12-18 09:19 pm AST.
 Update ReadMe & add comments to alias file.
 * 2023-12-06 10:38 pm AST.
 Create laptop branch.